sameera17w/explore/operational_research/operational_research.md

 Professional services budget | $ 9,000 | $ 3,000 | $ 4,000
 Expected exposure | 130,000 | 60,000 | 50,000

-Find the best combination of advertisements within the budget to maximize the exposure, thus making sure Claire's campaign is successful.
+Challenges is to find the best combination of advertisements within the budget to maximize the exposure, thus making sure Claire's campaign is successful.